and-kal/second-brain/content/tech/Haskell.md

 someFunction :: [a] -> a
 someFunction (x:xs) = x
 ```

+»[I]t’s customary in haskell to write pattern matching on lists using a letter or a small word followed by the same identifier in plural, like x:xs.« (Serrano Mena, p.
+48)

+In order to use two elements in pattern matching, you can write `(x:y:zs)`.

 ### as patterns

 ›as patterns‹ allow you to destructure data according to the pattern, but still keep a reference to the original data: